Building and construction industry fact sheet

 The building and construction industry often use contractors to perform specialist skills such as plasterers, concreters, draftspersons, bricklayers, electricians and plumbers.
 For tax, workers compensation and superannuation purposes it’s important to be clear about whether these specialists are hired as an employee or a contractor.
 Use our independent contractors decision tool to help you determine the employment status of your workers.

-If you want to take on a new contractor, read our information on hiring a new contractor to ensure you don't miss any important steps.
+If you want to take on a new contractor, read our information on entering into a new business relationship to ensure you don't miss any important steps.

 Apprentices & trainees